 E-residents can also manage their companies entirely remotely.
-Which, ultimately, saves on the travel costs typically associated with owning a foreign businesses.
+This saves on the travel costs typically associated with owning a foreign businesses.
 And even on fixed location costs like physical offices.

 E-residents don’t need to take on a local director or representative, either, and can declare taxes online.
 And if you personally move to another country, you won’t need to worry about establishing a new, local legal entity.

-Although applying for e-Residency is quite simple, there are still some materials you’ll need to have on hand, including:
+Although applying for e-Residency as a US citizen is quite simple, there are still some materials you’ll need to have on hand, including:

 - A scanned passport photo

 - A scanned copy of your government ID

 - A written paragraph about your reasons for applying, which is used by the Police and Border Guard Board in their assessment of your application